 Mercedes vehicles are great luxury cars, but they’re susceptible to problems, particularly with their air suspension.
-However, Mercedes air suspension issues can be easy to avoid and repair.
-To help you learn how, here are a few Mercedes suspension issues and some tips on how you can fix each one.
+However, Mercedes air suspension problems can be easy to avoid and repair.
+To help you learn how, here are a few common Mercedes-Benz suspension problems and some tips on how you can fix each one.

 Mercedes owners may experience leaking air struts caused by cracks, holes, or severe damage to the rubber material of the part.
 Oftentimes, drivers will hear a hissing sound coming from the wheels when a leak occurs.
 The vehicle may also begin to sag on the side of the failing air strut.
 Many claim that epoxy can seal the leak.
 However, this is only a temporary solution.
 For a long-term fix, it’s recommended that you replace the struts.

 With time, the air compressor will lose the power to produce the pressure needed to fill the air springs.
 In this situation, the compressor may run continuously to ensure that the springs are properly inflated.
 Unfortunately, this will cause the part to fail.
 Once the system notices that the air compressor is running for too long, the system will display a warning and go into safe mode to limit runtime.
 As soon as the warning pops up, check the springs for damage and leaks.
 If there are no leaks, you’ll need to have the compressor replaced.